pratikpatelx/Flashy/flashy_website/index.rst

 Quiz Mode
 ---------

 Users will be able to take a quiz with a deck of flashcards of their choosing.
 This will allow the user to test themselves on how much they know the material of their flashcards.
-Quiz mode will keep track of how many correct and incorrect answers the user gave.
+Quiz Mode will keep track of how many correct and incorrect answers the user gave.
 This will indicate how well the user knows the material and if they need to continue studying the deck.

 .. raw:: html